finaptic/terms-and-conditions/Benji_TermsConditions/Benji_Privacy_Agreement.md

 The Privacy Policy below describes how we collect and use personal information, and the circumstances under which we may share this information.

-This Privacy Policy applies to the privacy practices of Benji on its website, located at http://www.betterwithbenji.com (the “Benji Website”), to the Benji Tax offering on the Website (“Benji Tax”), and to Benji-branded applications, including the Benji mobile application (the “Benji App”, and together with Benji Tax and the Website, the “Platform”).
+This Privacy Policy applies to the privacy practices of Benji on its website, located at http://www.betterwithbenji.com (the “Benji Site”), to the Benji Tax offering on the Website (“Benji Tax”), and to the Benji business operating account (“Benji Financial”, and together with Benji Tax and the Website, the “Platform”).

 ##### Collection and Use of Information

 We collect and use information differently depending on what parts of our Platform you use.
-We have described the purposes for collection and use of information according to the Platform generally, and more specifically for the Benji App, Benji Tax, and the Website below.
+We have described the purposes for collection and use of information according to the Platform generally, and more specifically for Benji Financial, Benji Tax, and the Website below.

 ##### The Platform

-When you use any of the Benji App, Benji Tax, or the Website, we may collect and use information as follows:
+When you use any of Benji Financial, Benji Tax, or the Website, we may collect and use information as follows:

 - **Social Media**: We may offer you the opportunity to engage with Benji or its content on or through third-party social media websites, plug-ins and applications.
 When you engage with us on or through third-party social media websites, plug-ins and applications, you may allow us to have access to certain information associated with your social media account (e.g. name, username, email address, profile picture) to deliver content or as part of the operation of the website, plug-in or application.